zhiburt/tabled/tabled/benches/lib_comp/README.md

 We profile only actuall table construction.

 **Be WARE** that it's being run agains a specific (but general) use case.
-Some libraries **might** perform better in certain senarios or certain use cases.
+Some libraries **might** perform better in certain scenarios or certain use cases.

 ## Result